jz2cao/AmazonReviewAnalysis/README.md

 - Note: since the project is completed in Databrick and there might be some issue with the exported file.
-  Please use  download the .html file to view the complete orgional notebook.
+  Please download the .html file to view the complete orgional notebook.

 ## Project flow
 - Data analysis and visulization to get some understanding on the data
 - Perform topic analysis with NLP libraries to gain insights of the review topics
-- Perform sentinment analysis to gain insights on how polarity and subjectivity relates to review usefulness
+- Perform sentinment analysis to gain insights on how polarity and subjectivity relate to review usefulness